Education System in Hong Kong: Tips to picking the right school for your child

 Public schools are free to attend for all children and comprise the majority of schools in Hong Kong.
 They follow the internationally-recognized Hong Kong Diploma of Secondary Education (HKDSE), allowing students to enter top universities in Hong Kong and overseas.

-While the schools are very academically rigorous, they are also notorious for their high-pressure environment and strict approach to educational matters.
+While local schools in Hong Kong are very academically rigorous, they are also notorious for their high-pressure environment and strict approach to educational matters.
 There is also little focus on emotional development or creative-based learning.

 Moreover, the main language of instruction is Chinese.
 Even though many public schools have international programs to help non-Chinese speaking students acclimatize, it’s not a viable option for expats who prefer a more international environment for their children.

 Hong Kong is also home to fees-charging private independent schools that each set their own curriculum.
 For example, Po Leung Kuk Choi Kai Yau School is a Chinese-English bilingual school following the International Baccalaureate (IB) program.

 When comparing local schools vs international schools, the fees tend to be lower than their international counterparts.
 However, it’s worth noting that places can be limited for expat children.
 Government rules state that at least 70% of the students must be Hong Kong Permanent Residents.

 Given this, expat children who don’t hold a valid Hong Kong ID card may not be able to enroll and have to go to international schools instead.
 Nevertheless, even if they are able to, the quota at private independent schools means that the student body will be less culturally diverse.